maxh/maxheinritz.com/_essays/react-json-pretty-print.md

 }
 ```

-At some point maybe I'll put this into an npm package, but I'm not sure it's worth it.
+Maybe this could be made into an npm package, but copy/pasting seems ok too.